 Following this philosophy of coexistence, IEEE P802.11bd is developing next generation V2X (NGV) solutions as an amendment to the IEEE 802.11 standard, in order to ensure backwards-compatibility and coexistence with current DSRC deployments.
 This amendment will allow for seamless technology evolution in the same frequency channel.
 Specifically, when there are ITS devices that only support current DSRC communication modes, safety messages will be sent such that they can be received by all devices, providing certainty that current investments will still be operable in the future.
 Where advanced communication modes can be supported between ITS devices, it will be done in a manner that is interoperable with ITS devices relying on current DSRC communication modes.

-Therefore, IEEE 802 recommends that the Commission allow only DSRC (current and backward-compatible future generations) in any spectrum that is designated for ITS in order to maximize efficiency and allow future innovation in the ITS band.
+Therefore, IEEE 802 recommends that the Commission allow only DSRC (current and backward-compatible future generations) in any spectrum that is designated for ITS in order to maximize efficiency and allow future innovation in the ITS spectrum.

 Performance of DSRC